Previously, you learned how to create your first dapp. In this second session, you will enhance your skills on :

 };

-that will receive the feedback and finally store it
+4. Write the last missing function pokeAndGetFeedbackCallback, receive the feedback and finally store it.

 const pokeAndGetFeedbackCallback = (feedback : returned_feedback, store : storage) : return_ => {